yueyue4737/EC601A2MiniProject2/readme.md

 State of the art of unsupervised learning, where it is being currently used and Snorkel :star:Yue ==
+User Instructions
+--
+Fill in your `directory/path` at the beginning of the files.

 Sprint1: Unsupervised Learning
 --
 ### What is unsupervised learning?